adudu21isme/rbxrulebreakers/README.md

 # Roblox Exploiters and Terms of Service/Community Standards Violators List

-# Information
+# Reports and Appeals

-A Serious ToS-Breaker is a user which violates the rules of roblox that can be considered serious.

 Report users by [clicking here.](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=Report&projects=&template=user_report.yaml&title=%5BREPORT%5D+)

 Appeal by [clicking here.](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=List+Appeal&projects=&template=appeal.yaml&title=%5BAPPEAL%5D+) (depending on Severity and Context, your appeal may be denied.)

 **Terminated users may be removed from the list.
-If a user was terminated but has been unterminated and was on the list, you can submit a report.**
+If a user was terminated but has been unterminated and was on the list, you can request for them to be readded.**

-# General rules
+# General information
 > This is to let you know what would count as a violation (not all is listed)

 1. Endangerment of users that are not an adult.
 2. Exploiting (using third-party software to tamper with Roblox)
-3. Toxicity (Bullying, Harassment, Threats)
+3. Excessive Toxicity (Bullying, Harassment, Threats)
 4. Harmful misinformation
 5. Scamming
 8. False reasons onto a game ban that can negatively impact the person (4)

-# Using in roblox
+# Usage
 > These are examples.
 The game must have HTTP Requests Enabled.
 ## Fetch list
 > Outputs the list.